-The push for Evidence-Based Therapy is a movement in psychology that aims to track the efficacy of treatment plans so that clients only undergo treatments which have been proven to work.
+The push towards Evidence-Based Therapy is a movement in psychology that aims to track the efficacy of treatment plans, with the goal of providing clients with treatments that have solid evidence backing their effectiveness.

 This article will cover what Evidence-Based Therapy is, how it relates to the idea of evidence-based practice, and why it is important.

-Finally, some examples of Evidence-Based Therapy will be discussed, as well as some helpful books on Evidence-Based Therapy.
+Finally, some examples of Evidence-Based Therapy will be discussed, and recommendations will be provided for further reading on Evidence-Based Therapy.

-Evidence-Based Therapy (EBT), also sometimes more broadly referred to as evidence-based practice (EBP) to encompass more fields of medicine, is any therapy based on peer-reviewed scientific evidence.
-According to the Association for Behavioral and Cognitive Therapies, evidence-based practice is defined by:
+Evidence-Based Therapy (EBT), more broadly referred to as evidence-based practice (EBP), is any therapy that has shown to be effective in peer-reviewed scientific experiments.
+According to the Association for Behavioral and Cognitive Therapies, evidence-based practice is characterized by an: